John Campbell

 Now retired and living in Westmere, Auckland, he is looking forward to spending more time doing the hobby he loves.
 Specialising in New Zealand and Australian landscapes, as well as trying to capture the rural scenes of old buildings, letterboxes, buses and anything that captures his eye, every subject is a challenge which he enjoys capturing and sharing with others.

-Grace Coyle
+Grac Coyle

-See Grace’s work
+See Grac’s work

 Jenny Coyle